f5devcentral/f5-agility-labs-nginx/docs/class14/module3/module3a.rst

     .. image:: ../images/nim-close-exit.png
       :width: 175

 17. In a new Firefox tab, enter **http://nginx.f5demos.com:8080**, which is the hostname and port of the applciation we just published.
-You should see the Juice Shop application
+You should see the Juice Shop application.

     .. image:: ../images/nim-templates-juice.png
       :width: 1099

-18. You can close the Juice Shop tab in Firefox
+18. You can close the Juice Shop tab in Firefox.

 19. What did we just do?
 Based on the data we entered, we intend to configure an NGINX configuration file that: